Building A Better Folding Trailer Tongue

 Why Do They Look So Funny?

 Tongue Joint FEAThis question is for the Engineer.
-First, They are tall because the trailer tongue must fold up and over the front frame member.
+First, They are tall because the trailer tongue must fold up and over the front trailer frame member.
 That means the hinge point must be well above the top of the tongue tube.

 Fabricating